 If there are any CCTV cameras which were operating in the area where the assault occurred, make sure that tell your employer that you want the footage of your assault retained as soon as possible (some systems overwrite recorded footage as early as a week or two after it’s been recorded) and request a copy of the footage for yourself.
 If your employer is slow in releasing this footage to you, you or your solicitor can make a formal request under the Data Protection Acts.

 Once you’ve received all appropriate medical treatment, complied with all notification obligations and other internal procedures, and ensured that you have taken the appropriate steps to safeguard all evidence required to prove that you were injured by reason of an assault in the workplace, you should not delay in commencing a claim for compensation.
-If you haven’t properly commenced the appropriate claim process within two years of the date that the assault happened on, your claim will become statute-barred and you will lose your entitlement to be compensated, irrespective of how serious your injuries are.
+If you haven’t properly commenced the appropriate claim process within two years of the date that the assault happened, your claim will become statute-barred and you will lose your entitlement to be compensated, irrespective of how serious your injuries are.

-If you’re the member of a union you should get in touch with your union rep to establish if, in addition to your right to bring a claim for compensation for your pain and suffering, you are entitled to any other benefits if you have been assaulted at work such as, for example, receiving full payment for any periods of absence from work while you’re recovering from your injuries.
+If you’re a member of a union you should get in touch with your union rep to establish if, in addition to your right to bring a claim for compensation for your pain and suffering, you are entitled to any other benefits if you have been assaulted at work such as, for example, receiving full payment for any periods of absence from work while you’re recovering from your injuries.

 For example, if you are a nurse who is employed by the Health Service Executive (HSE) you should explore whether you can avail of the benefits of the scheme known as Personal Injuries Cover for Nurses Working in the Mental Health Services, the terms of which are set out in HSE HR Circular 04/2008.